Flies: Mayflies, Caddis, Aquatic Worms, Hoppers, Cicadas, Golden Stones, Craneflies, and Streamers

 The river is a broad tailwater and is easily floated or waded.
 It boasts plump rainbows, cutthroats and browns that average over three pounds, and fish over five pounds are common!
 Hatches include cicada, stone flies, caddis flies, tricos, blue-winged olives, midges, snails and scuds.
 Crawdads and minnows of all types also are very abundant for the lunkers over five pounds.

-The Solitary Angler float fishes five sections of this pristine river.
+Your Solitary Angler Green River fly fishing guide float fishes five sections of this pristine river.
 Permits are very restrictive, allowing only two guides per day with an exception of six weekdays per year when we’re allowed four guides.
 This is to protect the wildlife from being displaced in this fragile environment.
 You need at least two or three days to fully appreciate this special, secluded section of the Green River.